davidsonfellipe/fellipe.com/content/posts/2013-04-01-moving-wordpress-to-jekyll/index.md

 ##Benefits

-More simplicity for changes in code, more simplicity for users to read my blog, and the website load faster.
+More simplicity for changes in code, more simplicity for users to read my blog, and the site load faster.
 This is due to in the fact all my posts are static assets now.
 Now I write the posts using Markdown + HTML.